vstoykovbg/slowkdf/README.md

 ```
 $ pip install --user scrypt
 ```
-Warning: your computer might freeze if you run this program (if you have little available RAM). <a href="http://en.wikipedia.org/wiki/Magic_SysRq_key" target="_blank">See here</a> how to take control of your Linux if X freezes.
+Warning: your computer may freeze if you run this program (if you have too little available RAM).
+It requires about 1GB of free RAM.

+<a href="http://en.wikipedia.org/wiki/Magic_SysRq_key" target="_blank">See here</a> how to take control of your Linux if X freezes.

 Why?
 ====